GfSE/SAF-EA-Profile/README.md

 ![SQL Query](/pics/queries.png)

 ## Versions
-This is the main branch, reflecting the current development and it is updated as appropriate.
+This is the TdSE2025 release branch.

 The following releases are available, each is kept in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-EA-Profile/tree/Initial-Release)